 Caring for the bridge itself is a bit different, however.
 You’ll want to clean between your teeth and underneath the bridge itself.
 Ask your dentist whether a dental pick, flosser, or smaller toothbrush is best to care for your bridge.

-To learn more about dental bridges or to schedule an appointment to have a procedure performed on your teeth, contact the offices of Don Sing DDS today.
+To learn more about dental bridges or to schedule an appointment to have a procedure performed on your teeth, contact the offices of Don Sing DDS in Northgate, Seattle today.